mrdmnd/deimoscraft/index.md

 ---
 layout: default
 ---
-An up-to-date (as of April, 2016, patch 6.2.3) guide for intermediate/advanced Unholy Death Knight DPS players.
+An up-to-date guide (as of April, 2016 - patch 6.2.3) for intermediate/advanced Unholy Death Knight DPS players in Hellfire Citadel heroic/mythic content.

 ## About the Author

-I'm a 24 year old statistican with a background in computer science and mathematics.
-This guide has some CS-inspired notation.
-Friendly warning.
+Deïmos (Matt Redmond) is a 24 year old data scientist with a background in computer science and mathematics.
-I've played a DK main since Wrath of the Lich King.
-I'm currently the SimulationCraft Death Knight maintainer.
+He is the current (end-of-WoD / beginning-of-legion) SimulationCraft Death Knight engine maintainer.
+Deïmos has played various classes on-and-off since the Gates of Ahn'Qiraj opened on his original server, but settled on a Death Knight main around Cataclysm.
-I raid with a bunch of Australians over on Aman'Thul, but live in California.
-Enough about me.
+Currently, he raids with a group of Australians at 300 ping on Oceanic servers, but lives in California.

+You can contact him most easily through the Acherus IRC channel, or it's [Discord link](https://discordapp.com/channels/118342632215674881/118342632215674881)

 ## Audience, assumptions, and goals

 This is *not* an introductory guide.
 This is *not* a levelling guide.
-This is *not* a guide for that DK alt you play sometimes, but aren't really interested in min/maxing.
+This is *not* a guide for that random DK alt you play sometimes, but aren't really interested in playing optimally.

-This *is* a guide designed for current upper-heroic to mythic level raiders with an interest in pushing progression, fighting for rankings on WarcraftLogs, and mastering the nuances of an incredibly rewarding/punishing/delightful spec.
+This *is* a guide designed for current upper-heroic to mythic level raiders with an interest in pushing progression, fighting for rankings on farm, and mastering the nuances of an incredibly rewarding/punishing/delightful spec.

 This document represents a collection of heuristics, guidelines, facts, and pure/applied math that should inform DK decision making during raid encounters.
 I'll attempt to call out particularly complex corner cases as they crop up,